Cash and Cash Equivalents Definition

-Cash and cash equivalents are related to the line detail on the balance sheet that summarises the value of a business’s assets that are cash or can be transformed into cash instantly.
-These comprise marketable securities, bank accounts, short-term government bonds, commercial paper and Treasury bills with a maturity date of 3 months or less.
-Marketable bonds and money market holdings are estimated cash equivalents as they are liquid and not directed to substantial variations in state.
+Cash and Cash equivalents are related to the detail on the balance sheet that summarises the value of a business’s assets that are cash or can be transformed into cash instantly.
+The cash equivalents consist of marketable securities, bank accounts, short-term government bonds, commercial paper and Treasury bills with a maturity date of 3 months or less.
+Marketable bonds and money market holdings are estimated cash equivalents as they are liquid and not directed to substantial variations in the state.

 As mentioned earlier :